dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/prerequisites.md

 ---
 ## Microsoft Excel

 HMDA Hero is powered by Microsoft Excel so you will need to have access to Microsoft Excel in order to use the HMDA Hero tool.
-All modern Microsoft Excel versions are supported including Desktop version and Web browser based versions.
+All modern Microsoft Excel versions are supported including Desktop and Web browser based versions.

 ## CFPB LAR Formatting Tool

 HMDA Hero is designed to add rich functionality to the CFPB's [LAR Formatting Tool](https://ffiec.cfpb.gov/tools/lar-formatting).
 You can download the Microsoft Excel template at the link above and will need it while using HMDA Hero.

 <div class="note">
   <strong>Note:</strong>